kaklik/ServoTesterApp/README.md

 - Clone this git repository
 - cd to `ServoTesterApp` content.
-- run `ufbt && ufbt launch` with flipper connected
+- run `ufbt && ufbt launch` with flipper connected.
+It automatically installs the compiled application into flipper zero.

+## Installing

+Drop the compiled `servotesterapp.fap` from `./dist` into `/ext/apps/GPIO/` on the flipper.